 2. There’s a place in town that’ll make you feel like you’re in Japan.

 In Terrace Park, not far from the Aquatic Center, are the Shoto-Teien Japanese Gardens.
 Here pagodas, reed lanterns, and koi can be found lining the way to Covell Lake on Grange Avenue.
-Nationally acclaimed garden designer and architect Koichi Kawana helped restore the gardens in the 1980s, adding a pond, waterfalls, and over 200 trees.
+Nationally acclaimed garden designer and architect Koichi Kawana helped restore the gardens in the 1980s, adding a pond, waterfalls and more than 200 trees.

 3. The statue of David is here.
 Sort of.